Thab310/Git/README.md

 <br>

-> "No server is easier to manage than  no server"-Werner Vogels
+> "No server is easier to manage than  no server."-Werner Vogels

 <br>